IBMTechSales/liberty-containers-deployment-labs/2161_1-Deploy-Liberty-OCP/README.md

     ![A website page of a garden Description automatically generated](./images/media/image78a.png)

-11. Click on the **`Trees`** category and view the trees that are loaded in the ‘dev’ environment database.
+11. Click on the **`Trees`** category and view the trees that are loaded in the ‘dev’ database.

-    This catalog of trees was retrieved from the DB2 database in the `dev` environment.
+    This catalog of trees was retrieved from the DB2 database in the `dev` configuration.

     ![A screenshot of a computer Description automatically generated](./images/media/image79.png)